Skip to main content

 Major Trails And Attractions

-The flowering plateau spectacle from November to April is the park's signature attraction — walking trails across the open grassland meadows through orchid-studded grassland offers one of Africa's most unusual wildlife experiences.
+The flowering plateau spectacle from November to April is the park's signature attraction — walking trails across the open grassland meadows through orchid-studded grassland offer one of Africa's most unusual wildlife experiences.
 The Kitulo Plateau trail circuit offers full-day hikes with panoramic views of the Southern Highlands.
 The Matamba Falls, dropping into a forested gorge on the plateau edge, is a scenic hiking destination.
 Wattled crane observation in the boggy areas is a major draw for birdwatchers.
-Montane forest hikes in the park's forested sections offer bird watching and wildflower diversity in a different habitat.
+Montane forest hikes in the park's forested sections offer birdwatching and wildflower diversity in a different habitat.
 The nearby Kipengere Range can be explored on longer multi-day hikes.

 Visitor Facilities And Travel

-Kitulo is accessed from Chimala, a small town on the Tanzam highway approximately 30 km from the park gate, or from Mbeya city (90 km).
+Kitulo is accessed from Chimala, a small town on the Tanzam highway approximately 30 km from the park gate, or from Mbeya city (approximately 90 km).
 Mbeya has air connections to Dar es Salaam.
 The park gate is at Matamba, and there is a small visitor centre.
 Accommodation is limited — TANAPA operates basic bandas.
 Better accommodation is available in Chimala or Mbeya.
 A 4WD vehicle is essential, particularly for the steep road onto the plateau in wet conditions.
 Guided walks can be arranged at the gate.
 The park is relatively undeveloped for tourism, maintaining a quiet, unspoiled character ideal for naturalists and botanists.

 Conservation And Sustainability